apache/parquet-format/Compression.md

 ## Overview

 Parquet allows the data block inside dictionary pages and data pages to be compressed for better space efficiency.
-The Parquet specification allows several compression codecs, most of which are optional to implement.
-Only the `UNCOMPRESSED` codec is mandatory.
+The Parquet format supports several compression covering different areas in the compression ratio / processing cost spectrum.

-The detailed specifications of compression codecs are maintained externally by the respective software projects, which we reference hereafter.
+The detailed specifications of compression codecs are maintained externally by their respective authors or maintainers, which we reference hereafter.

 For all compression codecs except the deprecated `LZ4` codec, the raw data of a (data or dictionary) page is fed *as-is* to the underlying compression